-- Section 1.
-The Union is recognized as the exclusive representative for collective bargaining purposes for employees within the classifications included under the certification of the Pennsylvania Labor Relations Board, dated October 20, 1994, more specifically referred to as PERA R-94-234- E and any amendments thereto approved by the Pennsylvania Labor Relations Board. - Section 2.
-The term "employee," when used in this Agreement, is defined as those persons in the classifications covered by the certifications referred to in Section 1 of this Article.
+Section 1.
+The Union should be recognized as the exclusive representative for meet and discuss purposes for those first-level supervisory Nursing and Supportive Medical Services employees within the unit included under the certification of the Pennsylvania Labor Relations Board, dated October 20, 1994, more specifically referred to as PERA R-4-235-E and any amendments thereto approved by the Pennsylvania Labor Relations Board.

-ARTICLE 2 UNION SECURITY
+RECOMMENDATION NO. 2 UNION SECURITY

 - Section 1.
-Each employee, who on the effective date of this Agreement, is a member of the Union, and each employee who becomes a member after that date shall maintain membership in the Union provided that such employee may resign from the Union in accordance with the following procedure: - a.
-The employee shall send a certified letter, return receipt requested, of resignation to the headquarters of the Union and a copy of the letter to the employee's University.
+Each employee who, on the effective date of this Memorandum, is a member of the Union, and each employee who becomes a member after that date shall maintain membership in the Union provided that such employee may resign from the Union in accordance with the following procedure: - a.
+The employee shall send a certified letter return, receipt requested of, resignation to the headquarters of the Union and a copy of the letter to the employee's University.
 The official membership card, if available, shall accompany the letter of resignation. - b.
-The letter shall be postmarked during the 15-day period prior to the expiration date of this Agreement and shall state that the employee is resigning membership in the Union and, where applicable, is revoking check-off authorization. - Section 2.
+The letter shall be postmarked during the 15-day period prior to the expiration date of this Memorandum and shall state that the employee is resigning membership in the Union and where applicable is revoking check-off authorization. - Section 2.
 The payment of dues and assessments while a member shall be the only requisite employment condition. - Section 3.
-Each University shall furnish each new employee with a copy of this Agreement together with an authorization for dues payroll deduction, provided the Union has furnished the Universities with sufficient copies of the Agreement containing the authorization for dues deduction.
+Each University shall furnish each new employee with a copy of this Memorandum together with an authorization for dues payroll deduction, provided the Union has furnished the Universities with sufficient copies of the Memorandum containing the authorization for dues deduction.

-ARTICLE 3 DUES DEDUCTION
+RECOMMENDATION NO. 3 DUES DEDUCTION

 Section 1.
 The State System agrees to deduct the Union bi-weekly membership dues and an annual assessment, if any, only from the bi-weekly pay of those employees who individually authorize in writing that such deductions be made.
 The amounts to be deducted shall be certified to the State System by the Union, and the aggregate deductions of all employees shall be remitted together with an itemized statement thereof, to the Union by the last day of the succeeding month after such deductions are made.
-This authorization shall be irrevocable by the employee during the term of this Agreement except as provided for in Article 2.
+This authorization shall be irrevocable by the employee during the term of this Memorandum except as provided for in Recommendation No. 2.

-When an authorization to deduct dues is revoked by the employee in accordance with Article 2, the State System shall halt the check-off of dues effective the first full pay period following the expiration of this Agreement.
+When an authorization to deduct dues is revoked by the employee in accordance with Recommendation No. 2, the State System shall halt the check-off of dues effective the first full pay period following the expiration of this Memorandum.